akmandaviya/react_tutorials/my_tutorial_1/README.md

   --> importing components
   --> using props

---> here I have shown the exmaple of basic Twiteer UI ~~> Having :
+--> here I have shown the exmaple of basic twitter UI ~~> Having :
      -> Name
      -> Message